ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 	- Reflecting back, it seems like when we start a product development with a hypotheses, not only we'll have confirmation bias, but we'll have a sunk cost fallacy as we'll start the development in parallel.
 		- There are many things in product development that utilises hypothesis, like LVT, or lean start up

 - The learning fallacy p88-89
 	- Teachers putting attempt to make learning easier.
 It's like fast food.
 		- Don't understand why a structure makes student dumber
 	- students attempt to do cramming
 		- "If learning is your goal, cramming is an irrational act"
 	- Go and play ping pong, reduce stress, which inhibits learning process.
 Also it helps transfer info into long term memory (rate 2008)(garam 2008) p89

-- Forgetting is not a bad thing
-	- I always concerned about forgetting as my wife seems to remember more stuff than me.
-	- it allows us to transfer ideas and facilitate long term learning p99
-	- the whole story about sheresvsky is a very interesting notes!
-Take that as an evergreen note p99
-	- forgetting is the erection of mental barrier, so that we can focus on the moment, otherwise we'll be having associateastion, etc etc, we won't be able to focus on our surroundings (MacLeod, 2007) p99

 - The importance of mental models
 	- [[§Why TDD works]]